Master Gutei cut off a boy's finger.

 An explanation of the Koan answer

 Another Koan using an attractive story on how to achieve enlightenment.

 Later Zen monks took the Koan literally and cut of a part of their little finger!
-Unfortunately nothing happened.
+Unfortunately no enlightenment happened.

 The Koan only demonstrates, a cut off finger gives you terrible pain.
 Before enlightenment and after the boy is crying.
-Enlightenment doesn't change anything.
+Enlightenment doesn't change pain or anything else.
 Forget about it.